calliestump/PierresBakery.Solution/README.md

 * Code Editor
 Ex.)
 [Visual Studio Code](https://code.visualstudio.com/)
 * MySQL Community Server & Workbench

+#### **Import Database with Entity Framework Core**
+1. Navigate to the "PierresBakery.Solution/Bakery" directory using your terminal.
+2. Run the command 'dotnet ef database update to generate the database through Entity Framework Core.
+3. (Optional) To update the database with any changes to the code, run the command 'dotnet ef migrations add [MigrationsName] which will use Entity Framework Core's code-first principle to generate a database update.
+After, run the previous command 'dotnet ef database update' to update the database.

 ### 🔧 **Setup/Installation**
 #### **Project Editor Setup**
 1. Copy this download link: https://github.com/calliestump/PierresBakery.Solution.git